Know Our Place: Sharing and Saving Whitehall

-Fortunately, due to generous donations from Sutton Council and the Friends of Whitehall along with a successful bid to secure a £1.5 million Heritage Lottery Fund (HLF) grant, the project currently under way, Know Our Place: Sharing and Saving Whitehall, gives Whitehall a new lease on life.
-The funding means vital repairs can be carried out and a programme of activities developed to encourage more people to use the museum and learn about their heritage.
-The project has three distinct elements – knowing, sharing, and saving – with the local community at its heart.
+Fortunately, due to a successful bid in 2014 which secured a £1.9 million National Lottery Heritage Fund (NLHF) grant, and generous donations from Sutton Council and the Friends of Whitehall, the project, Know Our Place: Sharing and Saving Whitehall, was developed to give Whitehall a new lease on life.
+The funding meant vital repairs could be carried out, newly designed interpretation and exhibitions could be developed and installed, and a programme of activities to encourage more people to use the museum and learn about their heritage could be produced.
+The project has three distinct elements – knowing, sharing, and saving – all with the local community at its heart.

 ‘Knowing Whitehall’ immerses people in their heritage, placing Whitehall at the centre of a community interested in local heritage and providing them with the resources and inspiration to take their interest further through personal research.
 By bringing the lives, passions, and times of past residents to life, we hope to inspire engagement, empathy and curiosity in our modern visitors and a sense of legacy and continuity within Cheam’s evolving community.
 In celebrating our knowledge of Whitehall’s history and inhabitants, we are also opening a window onto the wider Borough’s past.